Nearly 400 attend Bryn Mawr Rehab Hospital’s 21st Annual Art Ability event

 Main Line Health Center host grand opening of its new outpatient facility

-The new Main Line Health Center in Concordville has opened as a premier destination for enhancing health and wellness for residents of Western Delaware County, Eastern Chester County and Northern Delaware.
+The new Main Line Health Concordville has opened as a premier destination for enhancing health and wellness for residents of Western Delaware County, Eastern Chester County and Northern Delaware.
 A ribbon cutting to mark the opening was held on Wednesday, December 14, 2016.
-Located on Route 1/Baltimore Pike, near the intersection of Route 202, the Main Line Health Center in Concordville is a 135,000 square foot, three-story facility, strategically positioned in the growing Concordville community.
+Located on Route 1/Baltimore Pike, near the intersection of Route 202, Main Line Health Concordville is a 135,000 square foot, three-story facility, strategically positioned in the growing Concordville community.

 The center demonstrates the system’s commitment to enhancing the health status of the communities we serve.
 Services of the health center include: primary care, urgent care and specialty care including Lankenau Heart Group, OB/GYN and Nemours duPont pediatrics primary care, and a full complement of laboratory and imaging services.
 Also, Bryn Mawr Rehab will offer rehabilitation services and a concussion program.